-Under the thin-skull rule, a defendant must take his victim as he finds him including all of the defendant’s physical and emotional characteristics.
+Under the thin-skull rule, a defendant must take his victim as he finds him.
+This includes all of the defendant’s physical and emotional characteristics.
 It does not matter whether the victim is aware of these characteristics.

-For example, if the defendant’s victim has a condition which makes him more vulnerable to the defendant’s actions than someone without that condition and subsequently dies, the defendant remains liable for the victim’s death even if they weren’t aware of the victim’s vulnerability.
+For example, if a victim has a condition which makes them particularly vulnerable to the defendant’s actions and subsequently dies, the defendant remains liable for the victim’s death even if they weren’t aware of the victim’s vulnerability.

 R v Hayward